Aníbal Gordon

-Aníbal Gordon (died 13 September 1987) was an Argentine suspected of being a leader of the Triple A death squad, active in 1973–1976 against leftist Peronistas during the period of rule by the Peróns.
+Aníbal Gordon (died 13 September 1987) was an Argentine suspected of being a leader of the Triple A death squad, active in 1973–1976 against leftist Peronists during the period of rule by the Peróns.
 He served as an agent of the SIDE intelligence agency between 1968 and 1984.
 His activities extended into the period of the Dirty War against the political opposition, conducted by the juntas, which ruled from 1976 to 1983.
 He was also involved with the kidnappings of businessmen in the 1980s by the Puccio family gang.

 After his arrest in January 1984, on charges of a 1983 kidnapping, Gordon was later charged with several political murders and kidnappings.
 He was convicted of three murders of political dissidents committed in 1973–1974, and sentenced in 1986 to 16 years in prison.
 He died of lung cancer in 1987.